-The rallies started after the Muslim Friday prayers, which took place around midday local time.
+The rallies were expected to begin after the Muslim Friday prayers, which take place around midday local time.

-Earlier in the day, police swarmed into Jerusalem’s Arab neighbourhoods, particularly in and around the walled Old City where the shrine is located.
+Police swarmed into Jerusalem’s Arab neighbourhoods in the morning, particularly in and around the walled Old City where the shrine is located.

 At least 3,000 Israeli police and border police units had been deployed to the area, according to a police spokesman.

 Israel’s security cabinet said that Israeli police would decide when to remove metal detectors and turnstiles installed at the compound last week – a disappointing statement to Palestinians who view the measures as collective punishment and an infringement on the status quo, which gives Muslims religious control over the compound and Jews the right to visit, but not pray there.

 Israel tightened its grip on the compound after two Israeli security officers were killed in an alleged attack by three Palestinians, who were killed by Israeli police following the violence.

 On Thursday, Israeli Prime Minister Benjamin Netanyahu received recommendations from different sectors of Israel’s security services on the metal detectors.

 Israel’s internal security service, Shin Bet, said the barriers should be removed, while Jerusalem police insisted they stay.

 Palestinian member of the Knesset Mohammad Barakeh told a meeting of Palestinian leaders in Jerusalem on Friday that the security cabinet’s decision is a “political game”.